This post may contain affiliate links. Please read our disclosure policy.

 Other Ingredients

-• 2 tbsp browning or burnt sugar for color (optional)
+• 2 tablespoons browning or burnt sugar for color (optional)

 • 3 bay leaf